 With regards to physician assistants, CAAs are similar in that they are both allied health professionals and physician extenders.
 The scope of practice for a physician assistant can be broader than a CAA because CAAs are focused on either general anesthesia care or specialty anesthesia care (such as anesthesia for pediatric patients).

 Yes.
 CAAs continue to be in high demand due to the nationwide shortage of anesthesia care providers.
 Case Western Reserve University Master of Science in Anesthesia graduates specifically have experienced a 99.28% employment rate in the field for the past ten years.

-A prior felony conviction may restrict a student’s ability to complete clinical rotations at some hospitals and may affect their ability to obtain professional licensure or employment.
+A criminal history is not taken into consideration during the application review process.
+However, students need to pass a criminal background check in order to be able to participate in clinical rotations at our partner hospitals, as well as to obtain their CAA licensure.
+If admitted, a prior felony conviction may restrict a student's ability to successfully complete the program or disqualify a student from obtaining professional licensure or employment.
 Acceptance into CWRU MSA Program or its completion does not imply or guarantee that a student will be able to obtain licensure or employment.

 The MSA Program has high grade expectations.
 The average matriculant total and science GPAs during the 2020-2021 admissions cycle was 3.6 across the MSA Program sites.
 Of course, the higher your grades, the better.
 It's much tougher to get into the MSA Program with low overall and science GPAs.
 For students who earned C grades in prerequisite courses, we recommend retaking these courses to improve your GPA and make your application more competitive.